appletrue/NCE_2_3/BookOne/Lesson07-TooLate.md

 5、Two men took the parcel off the plane and carried it into the Customs House.

-take sth. off…=take sth. away from…
+- take sth. off…=take sth. away from…

-and carried it into…carried 表示看得很重
+and carried it into…carried 表示看很重

 Customs House 海关

 6、While two detectives were keeping guard at the door, two others opened the parcel.
-To their surprise, the

-precious parcel was full of stones and sand!
+To their surprise, the precious parcel was full of stones and sand!

 …were keeping guard at the door, two others opened the parcel.